 Upon enrollment into the MVP Harmonious Health Care Plan Members are offered enrollment in a State designated Health Home who will provide HARP Care Management as described above.
-To be assessed for BH-HCBS eligibility, Members must either participate with a Health Home or Recovery Coordination Agency (RCA) who will complete the screening tools and POC development in compliance with conflict free case management requirements.
-All HARP Members are screened for BH-HCBS eligibility annually.
+To be assessed for BH-HCBS eligibility, Members must either participate with a Health Home or Recovery Coordination Agency (RCA\) who will complete the screening tools and POC development in compliance with conflict free case management requirements.
+All HARP Members expressing interest in BH-HCBS are screened for BH-HCBS eligibility annually.